isaac-sim/IsaacLab/docs/source/tutorials/03_envs/register_rl_env_gym.rst

 The ``entry_point`` argument is the entry point to the environment class.
 The entry point is a string of the form ``<module>:<class>``.
-In the case of the cartpole environment, the entry point is ``omni.isaac.lab.envs:RLTaskEnv``.
+In the case of the cartpole environment, the entry point is ``omni.isaac.lab.envs:ManagerBasedRLEnv``.
 The entry point is used to import the environment class when creating the environment instance.

 The ``env_cfg_entry_point`` argument specifies the default configuration for the environment.
 The default